Bayt-al-Hikmah/Front_End/Lecture_10/Lecture10.md

 ```
 ### Recursive Functions
 Recursive function are special function that have ability to call theirself untill a condition (that we call base state) is valid.
-let's suppose we want to create a function that calculates the factorial of numbers
+let's suppose we want to create a function that calculates the factorial of numbers.
 we know that:
 - 0! is equal to 1
 - 1! is equal to 1 = 1\*0!